manuwhs/BayesianRNN/README.md

 * This repository contains the source code for the groups attempt at reproducing the results found in the paper "Bayesian Recurrent Neural Networks" by Fortunato et al. (see link below)

-* For a notebook running the Bayesian RNN on the PTB dataset, see folder "BRNN"
+* For a notebook running the Bayesian RNN on the PTB dataset, see folder "BRNN/PTB_model"

-* For a notebook running the Bayesian RNN on simulated data, see folder "XXXX"
+* For a notebook running the Bayesian RNN on simulated data, see folder "BRNN/Sim_data_model"

 ### LINKS ###